swanky-rt/Student-Navigator/assignment-3/InferenceReport.md

 * **Learning Rate (LR):** **0.1** gave stable convergence; higher values amplified noise.
 * **Model Capacity:** Accuracy stayed constant (~0.81–0.83); noise diluted with more parameters.

+Hyper parameter tuning is extremely important, not just the privacy related params like C and σ, we also need to tune params like lot size, LR to get a higher utility model *with a good privacy*.
+This assignment shows the same.

 ### Privacy Accounting Insights

 Using the **Moments Accountant**, ε grew sublinearly and stabilized near **2.53** after 50 epochs.
 This confirmed the theoretical √T scaling.
 The chosen **δ = 1/N** was suitable for the dataset size (~4k).

 ---